Guide to Value-Added-Tax (VAT) Returns in India

 - The total amount reclaimed from a purchase made by the business.

-If the amount owed is more than the amount reclaimed, then VAT is to be paid to HMRC (HM Revenue and Customs).
-But if the amount reclaimed exceeds the amount owed, then HMRC will cover the cost difference.
+If the amount owed was more than the amount reclaimed, then VAT was to be paid to the tax authority.
+But if the amount reclaimed exceeded the amount owed, then the tax authority covered the cost difference.

 Decoding the Pattern of VAT Calculation in India Get Details